Traffic Fluctuations on Weighted Networks: Traffic Fluctuation on Weighted Networks

-Here we propose the general random diffusion (GRD) model, which describes the traffic fluctuation problem as a large number of independent random walkers travelling simultaneously on a weighted network, where a walker's choice of path is based on the weight of links.
+Here we propose the general random diffusion (GRD) model, which describes the traffic fluctuation problem as a large number of independent random walkers travelling simultaneously on a weighted network, where a walker's choice of path is based on the rule mentioned above.